 Why should you visit Chaumont?

 From its panoramic tower, you can enjoy not only the three lakes as mentioned before.
 On a clear day, you can see from all sides the Swiss Alps.
 In the east, the Glarus Alps and west Mont Salève are visible.
-You can also combine it with a quick tour of Neuchâtel city afterwards.
+You can also combine it with a quick tour of Neuchâtel city afterward.

 There is also an Adventure Park in Mount Chaumont.
 Parc Adventure Chaumont has a Treetop Climbing Park, an Outdoor Laser Game, and a Monster Trampoline.
 It is perfect for a full day of adventure topped with awesome views.